n8n vs Zapier vs Custom Code: An Honest Comparison for Production Automation

 This is the inflection point.
 And how you handle it determines whether your automation becomes an asset or a maintenance burden.

-After building 15+ production automation pipelines for clients across CRM management, lead processing, data sync, and ML-triggered workflows, here's our honest breakdown of when each tool earns its keep.
+After building 15+ production automation pipelines for clients at Creative Codes across CRM management, lead processing, data sync, and ML-triggered workflows, here's our honest breakdown of when each tool earns its keep.

 Zapier: when it works